yardsale8/tenure-portfolio/content/criterion5/community.md

 weight: 2
 ---

-First, I would like to highlight three contributions to the mathematics, statistics, and data science education community.
+First, I would like to highlight three contributions to the education communities in mathematics, statistics, and data science.

 ### USCOTS 2021 Planning Committee